Rising uncertainty amid tariff threats―what does it mean for Canadian investors?

 It's clear that the United States and Canada rely heavily on each other for economic prosperity, energy security, and regional stability.
 It’s why the two nations have often been described as the best of friends and the closest of allies.

-While tariffs are in place in the near term, we believe it’s unlikely that significant tariffs—the variety that which would have a materially adverse effect on both economies—will be in place by the end of the year.
-Retaliatory tariffs have been announced, but ultimately, most would agree that neither side stands to benefit from a prolonged trade dispute.
-As such, we think investors should ignore the short-term headline noise as it’s unlikely to impact investment returns over the long run.
+While tariffs are in place in the near term, we believe it’s unlikely that significant tariffs—the variety that would have a materially adverse effect on both economies—will be in place by the end of the year.
+Retaliatory tariffs have been announced but, ultimately, most would agree that neither side stands to benefit from a prolonged trade dispute.
+As such, we think investors should ignore the short-term headline noise as it’s unlikely to affect investment returns over the long run.

 Comparing then and now

-As we’ve mentioned earlier, the stock market is distinct from the economy; however, some market commentators see it as a forward-looking indicator where the economy might be heading.
-In this instance at least, it proved prescient: in 2019, a year after tariffs were implemented, the United States lost as many as 43,000 factory jobs and domestic business investment declined.
+As we’ve mentioned earlier, the stock market is distinct from the economy; however, some market commentators see it as a forward-looking indicator of where the economy might be heading.
+In this instance at least, it proved prescient: In 2019, a year after tariffs were implemented, the United States lost as many as 43,000 factory jobs and domestic business investment declined

 The S&P 500 Index hit a bottom in Q4 2018 but recovered in 2019.